• Skip to primary navigation

 3. Author

 The national average hourly wage is $24.11.
 A freelance writer’s responsibilities include writing articles, advertising copy, scripts, books, and other materials for individuals or businesses.
-We may also expect them to conduct their own research and edit their own work.
+We may also expect them to conduct their research and edit their work.

-Required abilities: Excellent grammar and spelling skills, as well as a background in journalism, creative writing, or mass communication are required.
+Required abilities: Excellent grammar and spelling skills, as well as a background in journalism, creative writing, or mass communication, are required.

 4. Expert in social media

-Average hourly wage in the United States is $13.92.
+The average hourly wage in the United States is $13.92.
 Social media specialists utilize marketing methods to grow and manage a following on sites like Facebook, Instagram, Twitter, YouTube, and others.
 They usually operate on behalf of companies or public persons.

-See also 20 Best Jobs for Taurus in 2022
+See also 20 Best Jobs for Taurus in 2023

 5. Makeup artist